5.9.3 Debtors' Delinquent Accounts

 Caution:

-If a seizure action is to be kept open (with Counsel's written concurrence), Insolvency should be aware of escalating expenses of a seized asset and the amount the IRS can expect to receive if the asset goes to sale.
+If a seizure action is to be kept open (with Counsel's written concurrence), SCI should be aware of escalating expenses of a seized asset and the amount the IRS can expect to receive if the asset goes to sale.
 For example, the sale of a vehicle will not be justified if high storage costs will result in minimal or no net equity.

 3. Insolvency Actions.
 Insolvency may direct reversal of a collection action.
 However, in some cases, seeking relief from the stay, moving for dismissal, or requesting an adequate protection order from the court may be appropriate.
 Counsel's involvement, through Insolvency, is required on these matters.